mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Endpoint Compromise

 The MLS protocol adopts a threat model which includes multiple forms of endpoint/client compromise.
-While adversaries are in a very strong position if they have compromised an MLS client, there are still situations where security guarantees can be recovered thanks to the PCS properties achieved by the MLS protocol.
+While adversaries are in a strong position if they have compromised an MLS client, there are still situations where security guarantees can be recovered thanks to the PCS properties achieved by the MLS protocol.